-Classes are scheduled Monday through Thursday, 7 a.m. to 10 p.m.; Friday, 8 a.m. to 5 p.m.; and Saturday, 8 a.m. to 4:30 p.m.
+Classes are typically scheduled Monday through Thursday, 8 a.m. to 9 p.m. and Friday, 8 a.m. to 5 p.m.
 Business hours for most office functions on all campuses are Monday through Friday, 8 a.m. to 5 p.m.
 Classrooms, labs, and other educational facilities are restricted to students, faculty, and staff who have a legitimate need to be there.
 For safety reasons, classrooms and labs are locked when not in use and are considered restricted from general public access.
-Except for special events, the college is closed to students and visitors during other hours.
+Except for special events, the College is closed to students and visitors during other hours.
+Hours may vary during the summer.